 When viewing a map of the United States you can find that the zero declination point runs straight through the states of Wisconsin, Illinois, and Alabama, albeit in a direction that is diagonal.
 Viewing in the eastern direction of this declination line, the orientation of the declination is west so it results in having Magnetic North a few degrees West from True North.

 If we view the line in the Western direction then this is vice versa and the Magnetic North ends up being a few degrees West of the True North.
+For tips on how to adjust a compass declination, see our must-read article to find out.

 Your Bearings and Mapping it Out